How to Do Low Heart Rate Running + 5 Tips To Get It Right

 What Is Low Heart Rate Running?

-As the name describes, low heart rate running, also referred to as low HR running, involves deliberately aiming to keep your heart rate low while running and using your heart rate to guide how fast or hard you can run.
+As the name describes, low heart rate running, also referred to as low HR running, involves purposely keeping your heart rate while running from getting into higher intensity training zones.

-The low heart rate running training method is based on the seemingly paradoxical principle that you need to run slow to become a faster runner.
+The low heart rate running training method is based on the seemingly paradoxical principle that you need to run at a slower running pace to become a faster runner.

 How Do You Do Low Heart Rate Running?